odeibarredo/Statistics_Group-Comparisons/README.md

 imagen WORKFLOW

-The first step is always to take a quick view of the basic features of the data, perfoming som descriptive analysis.
+The first step is always to take a quick view of the basic features of the data, perfoming some descriptive analysis.

 ```r
 > summary(mydata) # quick first look at global data